scala/scala-parallel-collections/README.md

 `scala.collection.parallel`, with all of the parallel collections that used to be part of the Scala standard library.

-As of Scala 2.13.0-M1, this module is a separate JAR that can be omitted from projects that do not use parallel collections.
+For Scala 2.13, this module is a separate JAR that can be omitted from projects that do not use parallel collections.

 ## Maintenance status